Renee is a proper Spanish (Latin) name.

 Kendra will regularly use Renee as encouragement against her domineering mother.
 Kendra’s life at home sucks and she will frequently call Renee crying about some bad incident that’s happening.

-Then there’s Claudia, who’s personality is poisonous in many ways.
+Then there’s Claudia, whose personality is poisonous in many ways.
 She’s nearly always disheartened when she calls and I’m often concerned that it does injury to Renee, but I don’t get involved.

 Finally, there’s Ruby.
 Ruby’s a woman with little concern for which man she wakes up next to in the morning.
 She gets around.